usaid-cs/yesterday-i-learned/random.md

 1. Mechnical turks' ["suggested minimum wage"](https://www.reddit.com/r/mturk/wiki/index) is $0.10 a minute, which is about half of actual minimum wage.
 1. "If [interest rates go up](https://www.reddit.com/r/explainlikeimfive/comments/8hb7vi/eli5_argentina_increases_its_interest_rate_by_40/dyixn5b/) people get more money for saving it.
 They then don't spend it.
 This makes companies sad as less people buy their stuff,so they lower prices to invite them over.
 This lowers inflation."
 1. There is [a hotel, a grocery store, and a souvenir shop](https://en.wikivoyage.org/wiki/Chernobyl) in Chernobyl.
-1. The largest country in Europe is actually [Ukraine](https://en.wikipedia.org/wiki/List_of_European_countries_by_area), if you don't think Russia is a thing, because a country like [that](https://www.theguardian.com/technology/2018/jan/19/twitter-admits-far-more-russian-bots-posted-on-election-than-it-had-disclosed) doesn't deserve to participate in [any event](http://www.cbc.ca/sports/olympics/ioc-russia-doping-1.4432781).
 1. Ideally, if a music player shuffles, [the list should be shuffled, instead of choosing a random song to play](https://www.reddit.com/r/Android/comments/8gqtz6/new_youtube_music_redesign/).
 This has a benefit of the user being able to re-order songs after shuffling.
 1. The G in G-string does not stand for groin, but the term "G-string" has meant the loincloth for a while now.
 1. "Doing porridge" traditionally means staying in prison, but [they have better food now](https://www.theguardian.com/lifeandstyle/shortcuts/2018/may/01/has-porridge-really-been-banned-from-a-prison-for-security-reasons).
-1. Voice is deeper in the morning because fluids move from your legs back to your neck and head while you sleep.
 1. [Rich people drink more.](https://www.theguardian.com/society/2018/may/01/wealthy-professionals-most-likely-to-drink-alcohol-regularly-figures-show) Who knew?
 1. As "pm" stands for *post meridiem* ("after midday"), "12pm" actually expands to "12 hours after midday", which is not what it means, and neither does "12am", which means "12 hours before midday".
 [There is a section on wikipedia about it.](https://en.wikipedia.org/wiki/12-hour_clock#Confusion_at_noon_and_midnight)
 1. "haha yes" originated from a [poorly edited hedgehog](http://knowyourmeme.com/photos/1170001-animals).